miRCURY LNA™ microRNA Arrays

 Dr. Roman-Ulrich Müller, Zentrale Klinishe Forschung, Uniklinik Freiburg.

-“the miRCURY kit is really easy to use and we obtained good quality data”
+Molecular Mechanisms of Stress Resistance “The miRCURY kit is really easy to use and we obtained good quality data.”

 Bali Muralidhar is working in Dr Nick Coleman's group at the Medical Research Council Cancer Cell Unit in Cambridge, UK.
 The group is investigating novel approaches to cancer diagnosis.
 This involves two main areas: